 After you mix the ingredients, take a cotton pad and dip it in the mixture.
-Wipe your face, while focusing on the T-zone, making sure you covered everything well.
+Wipe your face while focusing on the T-zone, making sure you cover everything well.
 You can repeat this procedure twice a day until you see improvement.

 Rose water will calm your skin and reduce any irritation or inflammation.
 Oats are an FDA-approved remedy for many skin conditions, and they're good for all skin types.
 Because they contain "saponins," this mask removes dead skin cells and dirt from pores.
 They also have anti-inflammatory, anti-oxidant effects.

 The oatmeal is also very moisturizing due to the high level of fat found in it.

 Lastly, turmeric is known for reducing scarring, whitening the skin, and helping wounds heal faster by positively affecting the skin tissue and collagen as well.
 It's the perfect addition to your skin care regimen.

 Grind the oats to a powder and use around 10 tbsp of them.
 Add one and a half tbsp of turmeric powder, and blend.
 After this, slowly add rose water to make a thick but smooth paste.
 Clean your face and take a small amount of the mixture on your palm.
 Massage this paste on your face gently in circular motions, focusing on the T-zone.
 Leave the paste to sit on your face for about 5-10 more minutes before washing it off with lukewarm water.